 Navajo Code Talkers Museum is just a few steps away from the Explore Navajo Museum, the Navajo Code Talkers Museum has actual gear and tools used in battle, victory stories and exceptionally detailed photos.

-The Hogan Espresso Pendleton Outlet Store serves great Firecreek Coffee, pastries, and offers complimentary Wi-Fi.
+The Hogan Espresso Coffee Shop serves great Firecreek Coffee, pastries, and offers complimentary Wi-Fi.
 Available for purchase Native jewelry, rugs, pottery, arts and crafts.
 Gift cards are available as well.

 The Historic Tuba City Trading Post has been a part of Indian Country landscape since 1870.
 The Trading Post has been restored to capture much of its original character and remains a working trading post today.